Schedule 1, Line 7 - Unemployment Compensation, Family Leave, etc.

 - If the taxpayer has received a Form 1099-G (the generic title is “Certain Government Payments”, but this varies by state), go to the Unemployment Income page [Income > Form 1099-G Box 1 > Add or Edit a 1099-G].
 Complete the form:

-- Check the appropriate box at the top to indicate whether the payment was made to the Taxpayer or the Spouse.
+- Check the appropriate box at the top to indicate whether the payment was made to the Taxpayer or Spouse.

 - Compare the recipient’s address on the page to the address on the paper Form 1099-G. If they’re different, change the address on the TaxSlayer page.